jquad-group/pipeline-trigger-operator/README.md

       name: workspace
       size: 1Gi
       accessMode: ReadWriteOnce
-    # The specific input parameters for the pipeline that is used for the creation of the pipelinerun
+    # The specific input parameters for the pipeline that is used for the creation of the PipelineRun
     inputParams:
       - name: "repo-url"
         value: "https://github.com/my-project.git"